A Survey of On-Policy Distillation for Large Language Models: Conclusion

-\paragraph{Key Findings.} Three central insights emerge. \emph{First}, shifting from off-policy to on-policy training distributions, from $y \sim \pdata$ to $y \sim \ptheta$ (Section~\ref{sec:background}), is a consistently impactful design choice, yielding meaningful accuracy gains across mathematical reasoning, code generation, and instruction following (Tables~\ref{tab:white_box_comparison} and~\ref{tab:experimental_configs}).
-The improvement stems from eliminating exposure bias: the student learns to recover from its own errors rather than memorizing idealized trajectories. \emph{Second}, divergence selection is not one-size-fits-all but must be adapted to both task and token position.
-As Section~\ref{subsec:theory_whitebox} shows, Reverse KL excels at reasoning tasks where mode-seeking prevents hallucination, while Forward KL preserves the diversity needed for open-ended generation.
-Adaptive methods such as ToDi \citep{2505.16297} and Entropy-Aware OPD \citep{2603.07079} that dynamically select divergences represent the current frontier. \emph{Third}, the boundary between distillation and reinforcement learning is rapidly dissolving.
-G-OPD \citep{2602.12125}, RLAD \citep{2602.22495}, and the hybrid RL+IL framework of \citet{2512.23097} show that the optimal training signal combines dense teacher supervision with sparse outcome rewards: KD provides stability while RL enables exploration beyond the teacher.
+\paragraph{Key Findings.} Three patterns recur across the methods surveyed. \emph{First}, shifting from off-policy to on-policy training distributions, from $y \sim \pdata$ to $y \sim \ptheta$, has been associated with consistent accuracy gains across mathematical reasoning, code generation, and instruction following (Tables~\ref{tab:methods_fixed_div}--\ref{tab:methods_efficiency} and~\ref{tab:experimental_configs}).
+The improvement is commonly attributed to reduced exposure bias, as the student learns to recover from its own errors instead of memorizing idealized trajectories, with the performance gap widening for longer reasoning chains where error compounding is more severe~\citep{2306.08543,2306.13649}. \emph{Second}, divergence selection appears to benefit from being adapted to both task and token position rather than fixed globally.
+Reverse KL tends to excel on reasoning tasks where mode-seeking can prevent hallucination, while Forward KL preserves the diversity often needed for open-ended generation.
+Adaptive methods such as EOPD~\citep{2603.07079} and AOPD~\citep{2605.06387}, which select divergences based on local distributional geometry, represent the current frontier. \emph{Third}, the boundary between distillation and reinforcement learning continues to narrow.
+G-OPD~\citep{2602.12125}, RLAD~\citep{2602.22495}, and REOPOLD~\citep{2603.11137} suggest that combining dense teacher supervision with sparse outcome rewards can be effective, with KD providing gradient stability while RL permits exploration beyond the teacher's capability.
+The convergence is not only conceptual but also yields a shared toolkit (trust regions, advantage estimation, policy gradient variance reduction) that both communities can draw on.